tolomea/django-beanstalk-worker/README.md

 ## Overview
 The core of this app is the task decorator.

 When a decorated task function is called instead of running immediately an SQS message is queued.
 When unqueued by a worker that message will cause the original function to be called.

-Primitive, datetime and decimal arguments (and any combination of those) will be preserved any other argument types will cause an error.
+The arguments may be any combination of JSON serializable types, datetimes and decimals, including keyword arguments.
+Any other argument types will cause an error.

+Queuing of SQS messages happens in transaction on_commit so if you exception out of a transaction any tasks called in that transaction will not be run.

 Task functions can also be invoked by cron or a management command as needed.